 Seeing the long list of obligations Ireland needs to adhere to, makes me feel nauseated because it looks like the Irish government is stalling the ratification for reasons only they know.
 From the outside, social justice is not on their agenda.

 People should not be denied their fundamental rights because they are ill and live with a disability.
 Being able to live life to one’s fullest potential is not just a given to healthy people anymore.

 People with disabilities have a voice, and they will (and need) to continue to use that voice to say that enough is enough, that the coalition has to find money where people can afford it most.

 It is my very bitter view that the Irish administration intentionally used austerity and recession as a legitimate reason not to ratify the UN convention.
-If they had, again, the enormous level of disability cuts to services would not have happened.
+Had they ratified, again, the enormous level of disability cuts to services might not have happened.
 It would also equate to the most disgraceful, cynical political spiel any government has put upon its weakest in society.
 Deliberately denying human rights is cynical, shockingly disturbing and something that needs to be reversed.
 Not today, and not tomorrow.

 (1) “Persons with disabilities include those who have long-term physical, mental, intellectual or sensory impairments which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others.”